RAG for data center maintenance protocols

 - McKinsey research shows predictive maintenance can reduce maintenance costs by 10-40%

-- IDC estimates that data center downtime costs average $9,000 per minute for enterprise organizations
+- The Ponemon Institute estimates data center downtime costs average $9,000 per minute for enterprise organizations

 Modern data centers operate thousands of hardware components from dozens of vendors.
 Each piece of equipment has unique maintenance requirements, service intervals, and troubleshooting procedures.